Protecting Your Epic Account

 If you’ve tried one of them in the past, we encourage you to change your password as soon as possible.

 Verify Email AddressWhile it is currently optional, we ask that you please verify your e-mail address associated with your Epic account.
-This will help protect your account when we implement multi-factor authentication and make it easier for Player Support to contact you in the event of any anomalous activity with your account.
+This helps protect your account with our two-factor authentication and makes it easier for Player Support to assist you in the event of any anomalous activity with your account.